eex0/BACeyes/README.md

         It keeps track of subscribed properties and their current values to detect changes.
         It automatically renews subscriptions that have a limited lifetime.

-    BACnetClient:
-        This class provides a user-friendly interface to interact with the BACnet network.
-        Its main methods are:
         discover_devices(): Initiates the device discovery process and returns information about found devices. read_property(): Reads the value of a specific property on a device. write_property(): Writes a new value to a property (if allowed). subscribe_to_changes(): Subscribes to notifications for a property's value changes.

 Main Function (How It Works)

     Initialization:
-        It sets up a BACnetClient instance connected to the specified BBMD address.
+        The software sets up a instance connected to the specified BBMD address.
         A device name and ID are assigned to the client.
     Discovery:
         app.discover_remote_devices() is called to initiate the Who-Is/I-Am discovery process, finding all BACnet devices (including BBMDs) on the network.